ieru/merlot-gatherer/README.md

 merlot-gatherer
 ===============

-This is a java project for extracting information from MERLOT repository (www.merlot.org) and calculate web metrics from each material.
-It saves all the information into a MySQL Server database for statistical study.
+This is a project written in Java that scraps the MERLOT repository (www.merlot.org) and provides tools to compute
+metrics for each learning resource.
+It stores all the information in a MySQL Server database that can be later used for anlytics.

 Created under LGPL license.